AlexJameson/AlexJameson.github.io/content/blog/1-technical-writer-skills/technical-writer-skills.md

 ### Proficiency in Content Creation Tools

+Technical writers should be proficient with various document creation tools such as Microsoft Word, and also with content management and documentation platforms like Confluence.

+It is also good to understand the 'docs as code' approach, which supposes using the same tools to create and maintain tools as code.
+This includes being familiar with languages like Markdown to write docs in editors like VS Code, and working with such version control systems like Git.

-In today's visually driven world, technical documentation often benefits significantly from visual aids such as diagrams, charts, and annotated screenshots.
-Thus, a technical writer must be proficient with graphical editors.
+A technical writer should be proficient with graphical editors.
 This skill involves using tools like Adobe Photoshop, Adobe Illustrator, or simpler tools such as Snagit for creating clear and instructive images and diagrams.
 The ability to generate and manipulate visual content allows the writer to convey complex information in a more digestible and engaging manner.
-This visual competency can greatly enhance the user’s understanding and retention of the information.

-Technical writers should be proficient with various document creation tools such as Microsoft Word, and also with content management and documentation platforms like Confluence.
-An understanding of the 'docs as code' approach, which treats documentation with the same level of care and using the same tools as code, is increasingly important.
-This includes using platforms like GitHub for version control and collaboration, which ensures documentation is up to date and maintainable.

 ## Skills That Will Make You Shine